-The National Psoriasis Foundation Research Grants Program funds and promotes research in psoriatic disease and related comorbidities, in line with the mission of NPF to drive efforts to cure psoriatic disease and improve the lives of those affected.
+The NPF Research Grants Program funds and promotes research on psoriatic disease and related comorbidities in line with our mission to drive efforts to cure psoriatic disease and improve the lives of those affected.

 Each year, the National Psoriasis Foundation (NPF) awards grants and fellowships that fund work focused on the treatment, prevention, and cure of psoriasis, psoriatic arthritis (PsA), and comorbidities.
 NPF has invested over $30 million in grants and fellowships focused on psoriatic disease and related comorbidities.

 As a primary goal in the current strategic plan, leading transformational research in psoriatic disease, NPF chooses research projects not only for their potential to yield information that may help treat psoriatic disease, but also to answer basic questions about the underlying disease mechanisms, comorbidities, and public health.
 Applications undergo a rigorous scientific peer review by a panel of experts.

 Psoriatic Disease Research Fellowships

 Support eligible institutions to develop and enhance the opportunities for physicians training for research careers in dermatology and rheumatology.